 Designs That are Popular in White Ink

-The most popular designs used for this particular ink color are geometric patterns, small hearts, stars, names, flowers, spirals, and the signs of the horoscope.
+The most popular designs used for this particular ink color are geometric patterns, small open hearts designs, stars, name tattoos, flowers, spirals, and the signs of the horoscope.

 Words that have a very deep connection to the individual are popular for those romantics who live by those words on a daily basis, so are individual names, initials, specific dates, and even angel wings.